Cindy Rarick

 Cindy Rarick (born September 12, 1959) is an American professional golfer.
 She competed as Cindy Flom in 1985 and from 1999 to 2001.

-Amateur career
+Early life and amateur career

-Rarick was born in Glenwood, Minnesota.
-In 1994, she was inducted into the Sahuaro High School Alumni (Cougar Foundation) Hall of Fame.
+In 1959, Rarick was born in Glenwood, Minnesota.
+Her family moved to Arizona early in her life.
+In 1977, she graduated from Sahuaro High School.
 Rarick was the 1977 Arizona State Junior champion.

-In 1978, she won the Hawaii Women's Match Play Championship, and a year later she captured the Hawaii Stroke Play Championship title.
-She attended the University of Hawaii.
+Rarick attended the University of Hawaiʻi at Mānoa.
+In 1978, she won the Hawaii Women's Match Play Championship and a year later she captured the Hawaii Stroke Play Championship title.

 Professional career

-Rarick joined the LPGA Tour in 1985.
-She won five tournaments on the Tour, her first in 1987.
+In 1985, Rarick joined the LPGA Tour.
+She won five tournaments on tour, her first in 1987.
 She also won the Gatorade Most Improved Player Award that year.

-Her highest finish on the money list was 10th in 1990.
+In 1990, she recorded her highest finish on the money list, 10th place.
 She also finished eleventh on the money list twice, in 1987 and 1989.